sspatwardhan/python-cli-project/Readme.md

 ```

 ```
-~ Number of unique fruit juices followed by their calorie content E.g. If 2(juices) then input 2 9 34: 2 3 3

 ~ Sequence of lower case alphabets representing the NAME of the fruit juice (E.g. abzzepnpp): abc
 Error: Invalid input.
 Try again.